 Dear prospective immigrants,

 We are a small group of Indigenous researchers writing this letter to offer you information about Indigenous peoples in what is currently known as Canada that is not often available to people from other countries coming here.
 Canada receives around 300,000 immigrants every year.
 The vast majority are economic migrants, but there are also refugees (around 30,000) and asylum seekers (around 30,000), whose circumstances are different.
-I am doing this so that those who have a choice to come to Canada or not can make an informed decision.
-If you do decide to emigrate, I hope this letter helps you recognize the responsibilities that non-Indigenous people have towards Indigenous peoples.
+We are doing this so that those who have a choice to come to Canada or not can make an informed decision.
+If you do decide to emigrate, we hope this letter helps you understand the historical context of Canada and the different realities of Indigenous peoples here.
+We also hope the letter can support you to recognize the responsibilities that non-Indigenous people have towards Indigenous peoples.

 The information you have about Canada may have come from the popular media, word of mouth, or perhaps from the government agencies that want to promote Canada as a desirable place for education and immigration.
 EduCanada, for example, is a government brand that promotes education as an export of Canada.
 This is big business for Canada.
 International students bring more revenue here than many other exports.
 For this business to be successful, it is important to paint a beautiful picture of Canada, as one of the most multicultural, tolerant, peaceful countries in the world, a country full of opportunities for social mobility; where those who work hard enough can earn a comfortable, safe, stable, and prosperous life.
 This may be true for a few people, but it is not true for most .